 Hire a Remodeling Contractor

 If you are looking for insight and expertise into your Dallas renovation, look no further: Blackline Renovations is here to help.
-We offer easy and safe virtual or in-home consultations so you can meet our designers and talk about your list of needs and wants for your home.
+We offer easy and safe in-home consultations so you can meet our designers and talk about your list of needs and wants for your home.
 Together we’ll create estimates to help you budget, and plan the best way to renovate your home.
 Our plan will always keep your best interest in mind as we tackle your to-do list.
-Schedule your in-home or virtual consultation today!
+Schedule your in-home consultation today!
 And make sure to stay up-to-date on all things remodeling in Dallas with our newsletter.